Little Cypress Creek Preserve: Wildlife Habitat Worth Visiting

 The official opening was in March of 2005.
 Some land was cleared, trees planted, benches built, signposts along the trail installed, a bird blind erected and bat boxes built.

 Many volunteer hours were involved.
-The bird blind and amphitheater-style seating was built by a couple of Eagle Scouts.
+A couple of Eagle Scouts built the bird blind and amphitheater-style seating.
 You can read about that here.

 Over 100 species of birds are attracted to this area.
 Among them are some of the following: Cooper’s Hawk, Turkey Vulture, White Ibis, Northern Cardinal, Great Blue Heron, Carolina Wren, Northern Mockingbird, Tufted Titmouse, Great Egret, Mourning Dove, Eastern Bluebird, and Blue Jay among others.